Once a time

 The Festival...

-a with two daughters of her own.
+a woman with two of her own.

 Look at nails!